mikedesu/redking/README.md

 - [ ] Only the botmaster should receive raw commands and even then...
   - [ ] Commands sent between botmaster and bot should be encrypted.
   - [ ] Commands sent between bot and bot should be encrypted.
-- [ ] Swap calc should select one random neighbor to do the check on instead of manual selection
+- [x] Swap calc should select one random neighbor to do the check on instead of manual selection
+- [ ] Verify nodes have unique addresses and are proeperly managing their list of neighbors and neighbor-neighbors.
 - [ ] Many other things that I can't think of right now.

 -----